Customer acquisition cost

 Evaluating CAC alongside metrics such as Lifetime Value (the expected revenue from a customer over their lifetime) or Monthly Recurring Revenue (the monthly revenue generated) provides valuable insight into the efficiency of a company's operations.
 This analysis helps companies gauge the effectiveness of their customer acquisition strategies and overall financial health.

-How to Calculate the Customer Acquisition Cost?
+How to Calculate the Customer Acquisition Cost

 Calculating the cost of customer acquisition (CAC) involves considering several elements beyond direct marketing spend.
 Here is a comprehensive guide to calculating CAC as part of a broader formula for a more accurate representation of profitability:

-1. Basic CAC Formula:
+1. Basic CAC Formula

 • Formula: Total Marketing Spend ($1,000) / New Customers (20) = CAC ($50 per customer)

-2. Factor in COGS:
+2. Factor in the COGS

-• Example: An eCommerce invested $2,000 in marketing and $5,000 in production-related costs, gaining 30 new customers.
+• Example: An eCommerce store invested $2,000 in marketing and $5,000 in production-related costs, gaining 30 new customers.

 • Formula: (Total Marketing Spend + COGS) / New Customers = True CAC Calculation: ($2,000 + $5,000) / 30 = $233.33 per customer

-3. Consider Average Order Value (AOV):
+3. Consider Average Order Value (AOV)

-• Example: An eCommerce generated $50,000 in revenue from 500 orders.
+• Example: An eCommerce store generated $50,000 in revenue from 500 orders.

 • Formula: Total Revenue ($50,000) / Number of Orders (500) = AOV ($100 per order)

-4. Determine Gross Margin:
+4. Determine Gross Margin

-• Example: An eCommerce net revenue is $100,000, and COGS is $40,000.
-Dollar
+• Example: An eCommerce store’s net revenue is $100,000, and COGS is $40,000.

 • Formula: Net Revenue ($100,000) - COGS ($40,000) = Gross Margin ($60,000)